Community-PIO-CH32V/platform-ch32v/README.md

 This repository is a PlatformIO platform.
 Just like [platform-ststm32](https://github.com/platformio/platform-ststm32/) etc., it enables the PlatformIO core to work with W.CH CH32V chips.
 This means in all the IDEs that PlatformIO supports ([VSCode, CLion, etc.](https://docs.platformio.org/en/latest/integration/ide/index.html)), developing and debugging firmwares for CH32V chips is easily possible.

+Head over to https://github.com/Community-PIO-CH32V/ch32-pio-projects to see more example projects and detailed starting instructions.

 # Media
 ![vscode debugging](docs/debugging_ch32v003.png)

 ![platform](docs/platform.png)

 # Support
 - chips